 |Rhythm Runners||Year 3 and 4||7-9||Grade 2-4||Ensemble

 |Fast Fiddlers||Year 5 and 6||9-11||Grade 4-6||Dalcroze

 At the String Starters level, students are able to begin learning the violin, viola or cello within the Ensemble session.
 From their second term in String Starters, students will need to take 30-minute individual lessons in addition to the group classes.

 Individual instrumental lessons are available in the early morning or afternoon outside the standard String Time Programme times.
 Students are not required to have their individual instrumental lesson at Junior Trinity.
 However, students who take individual lessons in-house benefit from learning with teachers who also have the opportunity to observe their group lessons, to provide a broad general music education.

 Venue and timetable

 The String Time programme currently takes place at the Music Faculty, King Charles Court.
-When the timetable returns to normal String Time plans to return to Meridian Primary School.
-The outline timetable will be as follows (please note there is currently no choir provision):
+The outline timetable will be as follows:

 |Trinity Teenies||Saturday morning||1 group session|